sliu107/tp/docs/UserGuide.md

 `yes` or `y` to mark the flashcard just shown as reviewed
 `no` or `n` to keep the flashcard just shown as unreviewed

+### 3.9.
+Saving and Loading

+The application will automatically load and save flashcards, groups, and study plans.*
+The files will be saved in the `historyflashcards` directory with subdirectories for `flashcards`, `groups`, and `studyplans`.

+Files are saved as formatted `.json` files so they will be readable even without using the application.

+\*`flashcardlist` is also saved but only lists the names of flashcards.
 ## 4. FAQ

 **Q**: How are the flashcards, flashcard groups, and study plans saved?